Inverse Problems with Learned Forward Operators: PAT

-In this section we will present some applications of the previous approaches in photoacoustic tomography (PAT).
-To do that, let us first briefly discuss the PAT forward problem and then introduce the analytic approximate model for the context of model corrections.
+In this section we will apply the presented approaches to \acf{PAT}.
+To do that, let us first briefly discuss the \ac{PAT} forward problem and then introduce the analytic approximate model for the context of model corrections.

 To create the measured signal in PAT, biological tissue is exposed to a sufficiently short near-infrared light pulse that is then absorbed by chromophores.
-This results in a spatially-varying pressure increase, which initiates an ultrasound (US) pulse, that then propagates to the tissue surface.
-The measurement consequently consists of the detected waves in space-time at the boundary of the tissue, constituting the measured PA data.
-This time evolution of the acoustic photoacoustic wave can be modelled using the equations of linear acoustics \cite{cox2005fast,treeby2010kWave}, and can be described as an initial value problem in acoustics with spatial coordinates $\zeta\in\R^2$ and time $t\geq 0$ by an acoustic wave equation
+This results in a spatially-varying pressure increase, which initiates an \ac{US} pulse, that then propagates to the tissue surface.
+The measurement consequently consists of the detected waves in space-time at the boundary of the tissue.
+This time evolution of the photoacoustic wave can be modelled using the equations of linear acoustics \cite{cox2005fast,treeby2010kWave}, and can be described as an initial value problem for the wave equation with spatial coordinates $\zeta\in\R^2$ and time $t\geq 0$

-The measurement of the time series is then modelled as a linear operator $\mathcal{M}$ acting on the pressure field $p(\zeta,t)$ restricted to the boundary $\Gamma$ of the computational domain and a finite time window:
+where $c$ is the speed of sound.
+The measurement of the time series is modelled as a linear operator $\mathcal{M}$ acting on the pressure field $p(\zeta,t)$ restricted to the boundary $\Gamma$ of the computational domain and a finite time window: